flashbots/suave-specs/specs/rigil/README.md

 The Rigil testnet is initially focused on a specific set of actors:

-1. **Developers** - create smart contracts on SUAVE Chain that define rules for MEV applications like orderflow auctions, block building, and intent executors.
+1. **Developers** - create smart contracts on SUAVE Chain that define rules for SUAPPs like orderflow auctions, block building, and intent executors.
-2. **Users** - leverage unique applications on SUAVE, e.g. to send private transactions or execute your intents.
+2. **Transaction Originators** - leverage unique applications on SUAVE, e.g. to send private transactions or execute your intents.
 3. **Proposers** - outsource block building to SUAVE.
 Initially, this is focused only on Ethereum.
 4. **Block Builders** - can be implemented as smart contracts inside Suave.
 In the Rigil Tesnet, Suave has the capability to submit bundles to several external builders to help transaction inclusion during early stages of development.
-5. **Auction protocols** - can program their auctions as a smart contract.
+5. **Auction Protocols** - can program their auctions as a smart contract.

 ## Rigil Design Goals